h-shukla/News-asap/README.md

 - To use react with external APIs for getting data.
 - To extract specific pieces of data for different uses according to our needs.

-### Personal Todo
-- Read the whole project for better understanding of the REACTJS class based components
-- Learn javascript maps

 # The working application looks something like
 ![working project's file](./misc/workingapp.png)